top of page

 Frequently Asked Questions (FAQs)

-1. What temperature should a puppy incubator be set
+1. What temperature should a puppy incubator be set at?

 • Newborns: 91-93°F.